Australian National Audit Office

 The Australian National Audit Office (ANAO) is the supreme audit institution of Australia, functioning as the national auditor for the Parliament of Australia and Government of Australia.
 It reports directly to the Australian Parliament via the Speaker of the House of Representatives and the President of the Senate.
 Administratively, the ANAO is located in the Prime Minister and Cabinet portfolio.

-The current Auditor-General of Australia is Grant Hehir, who was appointed in June 2015 for a 10-year term.
+The current Auditor-General for Australia is Dr Caralee McLiesh PSM, who was appointed in August 2024 to commence in November 2024.
+McLiesh's appointment follows the resignation of the fifteenth Auditor-General Grant Hehir in February 2024.